Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 The signs and symptoms of Charcot foot may include:

-• change in foot colour
+• change in foot or ankle colour

 • change in foot shape.